HSA Research Grant

 - If significant departures are made from the originally approved grant application or if the grantee cancels the project, immediate written notification must be sent to the Research Grants Committee chairperson.
 Based on this information or in the absence of an adequate final report, The Society reserves the right to terminate the grant and request a return of any portion of the grant not used for the intended purpose.

-Applications and proposals must be postmarked on or before January 31, 2014.
-The original application and 6 copies must be submitted.
+Applications and proposals must be date stamped on or before January 31, 2017.

 - Application form